 Drinking alone is no fun.
 Plus it makes you seem like an alcoholic.
 ALWAYS drink in the company of others, even if you have to introduce yourself to a group of strangers.
 With a bit of alcohol in the mix (and your common love of fermented hops and barley) you’ll soon be the bestest of friends.
 Here we are at last year’s beer fest.

 2. Have a batting order

 The beer fest is open from 12pm until 8pm on Friday and from 10am until 7pm on Saturday.
-Familiarise yourself with the Brew Menu (here’s the 2017 Brew Menu for an idea, I can’t find the 2018 one just yet), so you know exactly which brews you want to try first.
+Familiarise yourself with the Brew Menu (here’s the 2018 Brew Menu), so you know exactly which brews you want to try first.
 There’ll be no milling about for you as the amateurs head straight for the first booth in sight.
 Avoid the regular beers you can easily get back home and focus on those gems that have travelled for days to be there.
 The most popular beers finish first on the Saturday and some breweries only have limited stock, so don’t leave the best until last.

 3. Cashless tokens

 Leave your credit card (and other valuables) at home.
 Use cash to buy as many tokens as you think you can drink your way through in two days – you can always buy more on Saturday morning.
 This cashless/cardless system means you won’t have to worry about losing your card and possibly running out of petrol on the way home as a result.